-We cannot further comment on your knowledge or feelings about this topic since you indicated (by choosing "neither") that you did not find yourself represented by any of the available options.
+We cannot comment on your knowledge about this topic since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

-That said, it is increasingly becoming clear that some betterments have come at a cost for the environment or society, and we are collectively paying the price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.
+The human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.
+Some betterments have come at a cost for the environment or society, and we are collectively paying the price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.